Working with camerasFlash Player 9 and later, Adobe AIR 1.0 and

 returned by the camera object.
 You can get the camera object’s width

-and height by using the Camera class’s width and height properties,
+and height by using the Camera class’s

-you can then set the video object’s width and height properties
+you can then set the video object’s

 to match the camera objects dimensions, or you can pass the camera’s